-Robert Timmerman, M.D., FASTRO, is Professor and Vice Chair of the Department of Radiation Oncology, as well as Professor of Neurosurgery.
+Robert Timmerman, M.D., FASTRO, is Professor and Chair of the Department of Radiation Oncology, as well as Professor of Neurosurgery, and is the holder of the Effie Marie Cain Distinguished Chair in Cancer Therapy Research.
 After earning a master’s degree in reactor physics, he completed medical school in his home state of South Dakota, followed by a residency in radiation oncology at The Johns Hopkins Hospital.

 Dr. Timmerman currently directs training courses in stereotactic radiotherapy both at UT Southwestern and nationally for members of the national Radiation Therapy Oncology Group.
 He is a highly sought-after guest speaker and has authored or co-authored numerous peer-reviewed articles and textbooks.